scottokamura/MovieAnalysis/README.md

 # Movie Analysis

-This repo contains an analysis of movie data from 2010 to identify the key features that determine whether a movie will be a box office success or a flop.
-Aspiring movie producers and casting directors can benefit from this repo during the development stages of making a film.
+This repo contains an analysis of movie data from 2010 to identify the key features that determine whether a movie will be a box office _success_ or a _flop_. __Aspiring movie producers__ and __casting directors__ can benefit from this repo during the development stages of making a film.

 ## Prerequisites
 Before you continue, ensure you have met the following requirements: